 In "The Tiny Kicks", Kramer gives an opening night pass ticket to a movie to a "friend" who videotapes the movie off the screen for street sales.
 When he takes ill, Jerry is forced into finishing the taping...and then given other assignments.

 In a season of Ghostwriter, the villain turns out to be a VHS tape pirate.

-Bones played this trope straight to the point of ridiculousness.
-The team learns that their boss once was in a 70s blaxploitation flick and absolutely have to get their hands on a copy, but the film is out of print.
+In Bones The team learns that their boss once was in a 70s blaxploitation flick and absolutely have to get their hands on a copy, but the film is out of print.
 The following dialogue ensues:

 Angela: I thought you said this was out of print.

 Hodgins: You're telling me you have millions of dollars of computer equipment, and you can't rustle up a copy of Invasion of the mother-suckers?